Volunteer with REMPART

 The general atmosphere, the number of working hours and of volunteers differ from one camp to another.
 The progress of the work also depends on the weather, the group dynamics, technical imperatives as well as local habits and culture.
 A workcamp always combines voluntary work and discovery of a region.
 The atmosphere is important, after all, you’re on holidays!
 Generally, teenagers work approximately 25h/week and adults 35h/week.
 Outside of working periods, a variety of activities can be organized according to the location of the workcamp, the possibilities of moving, and the desires of the group: visits, hikes, bathing or sports.

 Important!
 The program of the workcamp is only an indication and must sometimes be modified.

 Taking part in a REMPART workcamp is a volunteer action.

-Group life has its rules, that must be respected.
+Group life has its rules, which must be respected.

 According to the principle of secularism, REMPART welcomes everyone with their ideas, political opinions, religious or philosophical choices.
 Individual demands must remain compatible with the global functioning of the group.
 If this is of importance to you, do not hesitate to discuss the matter with the site manager before signing up.
-The site manager can decide to expel a volunteer if their integration within the group poses a major concern.
+The site manager can decide to expel a volunteer if their integration within the group causes major concerns.